juanapaiva/juanapaiva/README.md

 - Started my web studies with **HTML, CSS and JavaScript**;
 - And met a little about the Linux OS.

-By now, apart from college, I'm studying on my own about **ReactJS, React Native, Styled Components, TypeScript** and many others at development events, as well as having classes on [B7Web's online courses](https://b7web.com.br/fullstack/).
+Moreover, on IBM, I learned about **Agile, Enterprise Design Thinking, Security** and several other subjects available by the company.

 <img src="https://github.com/NyraTyto/NyraTyto/blob/master/programmer.png" alt="Programmer image" width=450 align="right" />

-I'm also part of a **Python** study group, which made me participate in the *COBRIC (Brazilian Congress of Scientific Initiation)*, where my group was placed among the **5th best**.
+I also participate in the *COBRIC (Brazilian Congress of Scientific Initiation)*, where my group was placed among the **5th best**.
 [Read more.](https://drive.google.com/file/d/1FU82qeCLwiE3hOW8GRt5qC0BmE5Nsg2Y/view?usp=sharing)

 ### Contact me